qowier/electron_snake/README.md

-# Mini Snake
+# Snake in Electron
 ## Description

-Testing ElectronJS for desktop app using JavaScript.
+Snake clone using Javascript and ElectronJS.

 ### Dependencies